dialogic-godot/documentation/documentation/classes/class_dialogicnode_buttonsound.md

 Sound to be played on hover.
-See [sound_pressed] for more.
+See  for more.

 ---